-- Talk and read with your child every day as much as possible
+- Talk, play, and read with your child every day as much as possible

-- Provide materials, toys, and games that require manipulation, such as a play dough, finger paints, and a play kitchen
+- Provide materials, toys, and games that require manipulation, such as empty plastic food containers and lids, stacking cups, play dough, finger paints, and a play kitchen

 - Go outside at least once a day and make sure the child has time to play alone and with other children

-- Not use screens when you are with children
+- Not use screens when you are with your young child

-- Not hand a phone to your baby or young child (and keep the screen locked, just in case)
+- Not hand a phone to your baby or young child (and keep the screen locked, just in case they grab it)

-- Keep the TV off around kids under age four, even if the child doesn’t seem to be paying attention to what’s on the screen
+- Keep the TV off around kids under age four, even if it’s TV on in the background and child doesn’t seem to be paying attention to what’s on the screen

 - Explain to family members and caregivers why these measures are essential to a child’s healthy development, durability, and well-being

-Watch an interview of an American mother who came forward after discovering information on this post to tell the story of how her 14-month-old son developed and then overcame Virtual Autism.
+Watch an interview of an American mother who came forward after discovering information on this post to tell the story of how her 14-month-old son developed and overcame screen-induced syndrome.

-Watch webinars with Lori Frome M. Ed. who explains how to detect, treat, and avoid Virtual Autism:
+Watch webinars with Lori Frome M. Ed. who explains how to detect, treat, and avoid screen-induced syndrome: